RUiN-jiarun/RUiN-jiarun/README.md

 ## About ME

-- I'm Liu Jiarun, a postgraduate student at Zhejiang University, Computer Science and Technology Dept.
+- I'm Liu Jiarun, a 3DCV researcher.
+Mainly focusing on auto driving scenarios.
-- Now focus on CV and 3DV.
-I'm a member of 3DV_group@ZJU_CAD_CG_Lab
+- I got my Master's degree at ZJU CAD&CG Lab.
+I used to be a member of 3DV_group@ZJU_CAD_CG_Lab
 - I got my Bachelor's degree at Zhejiang University, major in digital media technoloy.
 - A Vegetable Dog.